Thursday, July 7, 2016

 When it comes down to it, automation is no longer optional: it’s simply not feasible to manually test dozens of devices enough times in a time and cost effective manner.
 Manual testing is absolutely a critical component of testing, but automation will let you run test cycles more effectively.
 After the automated cycles are complete, you can then go perform manual testing to fine tune your testing.

 There’s also a debate on how much testing is too much testing?
 If you get too bogged down in the testing, you may not have enough time to roll out the fixes you discovered you needed during your testing!
 It’s always better to test too much than not enough, but you always be testing.
-And Mobile Labs make it easy with a tool like deviceConnect!
+Mobile Labs makes this easy with deviceConnect!
+Our "test your way approach" lets you use the latest open-source automation testing tools, and more, to get the most of your automated testing process.
 Only functional testing doesn’t cut it anymore which is why you need to always be testing for ways to improve performance and UX.

 Emulators can’t catch everything.
 Not only are emulators not always 100% perfect in replicating the device’s software, they can’t catch bugs that exist in the communication between hardware and software and the device.
 In addition, you can’t get a true idea of the UX when using an emulator.
-Emulators can be a useful tool, but they cannot be the only way you test.
+Emulators can be useful devops tools, but they cannot be the only way you test.

 It’s imperative to be agile and roll out releases, but you must never sacrifice quality for speed.
 Apps generate revenue and if a buggy, poor performing app gets released, this not only affects your app reputation but your brand reputation as well and most importantly, your bottom line.